giulia-berto/app-compute-dsc/README.md

 You can submit this App online at https://doi.org/10.25663/brainlife.app.212 via the “Execute” tab.

 Inputs: \
-The two inputs are (i) a collection of estimated masks and (ii) a collection of ground truth masks.
+The two inputs are (i) a collection of estimated bundle masks and (ii) a collection of ground truth bundle masks.
 If you have bundles in WMC format, you can convert them in the correct datatype by using this App: https://doi.org/10.25663/brainlife.app.142.
 WARNING: be sure that the two collections contain the exact same bundles, and that are in the same anatomical space.

 Output: \
+The DSC score is computed between all corresponding bundles of the two collections (e.g. the Left_AF of the first collection with the Left_AF of the second collection).
 Along with the DSC score, other 5 common scores are returned, specifically:
 * [Dice Similarity Coefficient](https://en.wikipedia.org/wiki/S%C3%B8rensen%E2%80%93Dice_coefficient) (DSC)
 * [Jaccard index](https://en.wikipedia.org/wiki/Jaccard_index) (J)
 * [sensitivity](https://en.wikipedia.org/wiki/Sensitivity_and_specificity) (sens)